-78. APD shall develop and implement a Force Review Board to review all Level 2 and Level 3 uses of force.
-The Force Review Board shall be comprised of at least the following members: Assistant Chief of the Professional Accountability Bureau, the Deputy Chief of the Administrative Support Bureau, Deputy Chief of the Field Services Bureau, the Deputy Chief of the Investigations Investigative Bureau, a Field Services Major Commander, the Training Director Academy Division Commander, and the Legal Advisor.
-The Force Review Board shall conduct timely, comprehensive, and reliable reviews of all Level 2 and Level 3 use of force investigations.
+78. APD shall develop and implement a Force Review Board to review Level 2 and Level 3 uses of force.
+The Force Review Board shall be comprised of at least the following members: Deputy Chief of the Administrative Support Bureau, Deputy Chief of the Field Services Bureau, the Deputy Chief of the Investigative Bureau, a Field Services Commander, the Academy Division Commander, and the Legal Advisor.
+The Force Review Board shall conduct timely, comprehensive, and reliable reviews of Level 2 and Level 3 use of force investigations.
 The Force Review Board shall:

-- a) review each use of force investigation completed by the Internal Affairs
+a) review each use of force investigation completed by the Force Investigation Section within 30 days of receiving the investigation report to ensure that it is complete and, for administrative investigations, that the findings are supported by a preponderance of the evidence;

-BureauForce Investigation Section within 30 days of receiving the investigation report to ensure that it is complete and, for administrative investigations, that the findings are supported by a preponderance of the evidence; - b) hear the case presentation from the lead investigator and discuss the case as necessary with the investigator to gain a full understanding of the facts of the incident.
-The officer(s) who used the force subject to investigation, or who are otherwise the subject(s) of the Internal Affairs BureauDivision investigation, shall not be present; - e) review a sample of supervisory force investigations that have been completed and approved by Commanders every 90 days to ensure that the investigations are complete and timely and that the findings are supported by a preponderance of the evidence: - order additional investigation when it appears that there is additional relevant evidence that may assist in resolving inconsistencies or improve the reliability or credibility of the force investigation findings.
-For administrative investigations, where the findings are not supported by a preponderance of the evidence, the Force Review Board shall document the reasons for this determination, which shall be included as an addendum to the original force investigation, including the specific evidence or analysis supporting their conclusions; - e)d) determine whether the use of force violated APD policy.
-If the use of force violated APD policy, the Force Review Board shall refer it to the Chief for appropriate disciplinary and/or corrective action; - determine whether the incident raises policy, training, equipment, or tactical concerns, and refer such incidents to the appropriate unit within APD to ensure the concerns are resolved; - document its findings and recommendations in a Force Review Board Report within 45 days of receiving the completed use of force investigation and within 15 days of the Force Review Board case presentation, or 15 days of the review of sample supervisory force investigation; and
+- b) hear the case presentation from the lead investigator and discuss the case as necessary with the investigator to gain a full understanding of the facts of the incident.
+The officer(s) who used the force subject to investigation, or who are otherwise the subject(s) of the Internal Affairs Division investigation, shall not be present; - c) order additional investigation when it appears that there is additional relevant evidence that may assist in resolving inconsistencies or improve the reliability or credibility of the force investigation findings.
+For administrative investigations, where the findings are not supported by a preponderance of the evidence, the Force Review Board shall document the reasons for this determination, which shall be included as an addendum to the original force investigation, including the specific evidence or analysis supporting their conclusions; - d) determine whether the use of force violated APD policy.
+If the use of force violated APD policy, the Force Review Board shall refer it to the Chief for appropriate disciplinary and/or corrective action; - e) determine whether the incident raises policy, training, equipment, or tactical concerns, and refer such incidents to the appropriate unit within APD to ensure the concerns are resolved;

-- h)g) review and analyze use of force data, on at least a quarterly basis, to determine significant trends and to identify and correct deficiencies revealed by this analysis. - 79.
+- f) document its findings and recommendations in a Force Review Board Report within 45 days of receiving the completed use of force investigation and within 15 days of the Force Review Board case presentation; and - g) review and analyze use of force data, on at least a quarterly basis, to determine significant trends and to identify and correct deficiencies revealed by this analysis. - 79.
 At least annually, APD shall publish a Use of Force Annual Report.
-At a minimum, the following information should be included in the Annual Use of Force Report: - a) number of calls for service; - b) number of officer-initiated actions; - c) number of aggregate uses of force, and uses of force by Level; - d) number of arrests; - e) number of custodial arrests that involved use of force; - f) number of SWAT deployments by type of call out; - g) number of incidents involving officers shooting at or from moving vehicles; - h) number of individuals armed with weapons; - i) number of individuals unarmed; - j) number of individuals injured during arrest, including APD and other law enforcement personnel; - k) number of individuals requiring hospitalization, including APD and other law enforcement personnel; - 1) demographic category; and - m) geographic data, including street, location, or Area Command. - 80.
-APD shall be responsible for maintaining a reliable and accurate tracking system on all officers' use of force; all force reviews carried out by supervisors; all force investigations carried out by supervisors, thethe Force Investigation Section, Internal Affairs Bureau Division, or Multi-Agency Task Force; and all force reviews conducted by the Performance Review Unit of the Compliance Bureau and the Force Review Board.
-APD shall integrate the use of force tracking system with the Early Intervention System database and shall utilize the tracking system to collect and analyze use of force data to prepare the Use of Force Annual Report and other reports, as necessary.
+At a minimum, the following information should be included in the Annual Use of Force Report:

+- a) number of calls for service; - b) number of officer-initiated actions; - c) number of aggregate uses of force, and uses of force by Level; - d) number of arrests; - e) number of custodial arrests that involved use of force; - f) number of SWAT deployments by type of call out; - g) number of incidents involving officers shooting at or from moving vehicles; - h) number of individuals armed with weapons; - i) number of individuals unarmed; - j) number of individuals injured during arrest, including APD and other law enforcement personnel; - k) number of individuals requiring hospitalization, including APD and other law enforcement personnel; - l) demographic category; and - m) geographic data, including street, location, or Area Command. - 80.
+APD shall be responsible for maintaining a reliable and accurate tracking system on all officers' use of force; all force reviews carried out by supervisors; all force investigations carried out by the Force Investigation Section, Internal Affairs Division, or Multi-Agency Task

+Force; and all force reviews conducted by the Performance Review Unit of the Compliance